FlatbreadLabs/flatbread/packages/flatbread/README.md

 [Check out the playground for an example](https://github.com/tonyketcham/flatbread/tree/main/playground) of using Flatbread with SvelteKit to safely shoot off GraphQL queries using a static (or node) adapter.

 # ☀️ Contributing

+You're encouraged to [join our Slack](https://join.slack.com/t/flatbreadworkspace/shared_invite/zt-1bvnhr38j-oHFun85aGfaNp9qwizOORw) and ask questions!
+Let us know if anything is unclear - if so, that just means we need to improve our docs 😁 We can help set you off on the right foot so you don't feel like you're flying blind.

+## **init**

 Clone the entire monorepo!
 Once you've installed dependencies with `pnpm -w i`, start a development server: